craigbilner/arithlistic/README.md

 * Can't find any docs on `emitWithState` but what it actually means is, "call an internal intent"
 * Keep the handlers granular to make the failure intents much easier to capture and manage, and especially with more ambiguous intents such as "yes" and "no"
 * Be careful with one words intents; for example my "Pass" intent was getting triggered whether you say "pass", "bla" or "blub"
-* They're quite strict on the help, cancel and stop intents.
-I've gone for a mixin approach so I don't need to write them out for every handler and refactored my responses so they store last known state to pick up from after "pausing" the game with a stop intent
 * If you like to use ES2015 proper (virtue of node 6.x) and you write your tests with it (like I perhaps foolishly have), use [nvm](https://github.com/creationix/nvm) to be able to swap back to 4.3.2 in order to smoke test the skill code with [lambda-local](https://www.npmjs.com/package/lambda-local)

+### Certification...

+...can be frustrating/slash I'm a bit rogue and they're sticklers for the rules. tl;dr - implement every intent, even if it doesn't make sense...and don't make "jokes".

+* `<sigh`>They're quite strict on the help, cancel and stop intents.
+I've gone for a mixin approach so I don't need to write them out for every handler and refactored my responses so they store last known state to pick up from after "pausing" the game with a stop intent.
+So, even though my first question was an easy "yes" or "no", they still wanted "cancel" to do the same thing as "no"`</sigh>`
+* `<grumble>`I failed the Invocation Name criteria with "quizzy maths list" which AFAICT should pass...but they don't tell you why or suggest alternatives`</grumble>`
+* `<grrrr>`I wanted the game to be hard so didn't allow questions to be repeated, with some whimsical thing saying it's a proper game and you don't get repeats...turns out...repeats are a requirement...`</grrrr>`

 ## Tips: